linckosz/deezertest/README.md

 {
     "param":{
         "read":{
-            "user":{    => We use the user, because we want to grab its favorite playlist information "1":{
+            "user":{    => We use the user, because we want to grab its favorite playlist information.
+                "1":{
                     "id":1,
                     "md5":"8f30ddb8d80ccd2b"